 By the 1980s, the building was unused and run down.
 Myrna Hamilton purchased it in 1987 and renovated it to house her Hamilton Music store.
 When Hamilton retired in 2008, Stephen Lalama bought it and moved in his Rochester Pro Music.
 He changed the name to Avalon Music, to honor the building’s history.

-Angela Martin is the latest to see the potential in the run down Avalon.
-Her purchase in 2017 and subsequent renovation plans will ensure the building be used for many years to come, with Le Petit Café as anchor, the community will see life breathed back into a grand old lady at the Avalon.
+2017 saw a new owner and subsequent renovation plans.
+This change will ensure the building be used for many years to come, with Le Petit Café as anchor, the community will see life breathed back into a grand old lady at the Avalon.